FougnigueOuattara/alx-system_engineering-devops/0x01-shell_permissions/README.md

 whoami: prints the effective username of the current user groups : prints all the groups the current user is part of.
 touch: Creates an empty file.
+chmod ug+x o+r: adds execute permission to the owner and the group owner, and read permission to other users, to the file hello